CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/2-exercises/exercise-2/exercise-2.md

+# Exercise 2

+_Need some help?
+Refresh your memory with [this article](https://www.freecodecamp.org/news/array-destructuring-in-es6-30e398f21d10/)_

 In `exercise-2.js`, you have an array that contains a list of people who are at Hogwarts School of Witchcraft and Wizardry.
 For each character you have the following information: